Directorate of Ukraine: Change of powers 1919-1920

 With major fighting breaking out in January 1919, the Ukrainians were pushed back and Kyiv fell in February 1919.
-The government moved to Vinnytsia on February 5, 1919.
+The government moved to Vinnytsia on 5 February 1919.
 A political trick took place that the Directorate tried to play with Volodymyr Vynnychenko resignation to demonstrate a change of powers in the Ukrainian government and maybe attain a possible acceptance with the Entente.
 Symon Petliura has left the party and replaced the Vynnychenko's position who was too well known.
-Petliura has assumed the position of the Directorate's chairman on February 11, 1919, a week after the government moved to Podillia.
+Petliura has assumed the position of the Directorate's chairman on 11 February 1919, a week after the government moved to Podolia.
 The talks, alas, were proved to be without results.
 By May 1919, the Directorate's armies had been squeezed into a narrow strip of land around Brody.
-The Directorate then negotiated with the Poles, who were attacking the Ukrainians from behind, with this ceasefire, the Ukrainians were able to counter-attack and re-take Podilia and established a new capital in Kamianets-Podilskyi.
+The Directorate then negotiated with the government of Poland, which was attacking the Ukrainians from behind, with this ceasefire, the Ukrainians were able to counter-attack and re-take Podilia and established a new capital in Kamianets-Podilskyi.
 In July, the UNR's forces were joined by the Western Ukrainian Republic's forces, who had been pushed out of Galicia by the Poles.
-During that time (May 1919), General Denikin and his white army launched an offensive against the Reds, during the summer and autumn of that year.
+During that time (May 1919), Denikin and his White Army launched an offensive against the Reds, during the summer and autumn of that year.
 The White Guards forces pushed the Reds out of the Central and Eastern Ukraine, thus, giving the Directorate another chance to reclaim Kyiv.
 But the constant Red Guards counter-attacks and a deadly typhus epidemic caused the Petliura forces to be pushed out of Ukraine completely into the well established territory of Poland.
 A political crisis took place inside the Directorate members of which were heavily interfered in the affairs of the Council of People's Ministers.
 Because of that, Shvets and Makarenko were sent on the state matters abroad.
 Later in May 1920, on the request of Petliura to return, they did not reply and were dismissed.